 Your Complete Guide to Planning Rules, Exceptions and Support

-Not sure if your garden room project needs planning permission?
 You're not alone.
 It’s one of the most common questions homeowners ask us – right after “How big can I go without it?”

 At Luna Spaces, we’ll tell you quickly and clearly if planning applies to you and what steps are needed.
 For most of our builds, the answer is simple: no, you don't need it.
 But for some, it’s essential.